learn-co-curriculum/programming-univbasics-nds-nested-arrays-iteration-lab/README.md

 ## Introduction

-When we started this module we mentioned that one of the core uses of nested data structures are doing data processing on them.
+When we started this module, we mentioned that we often use nested data structures as a "base" from which to do data processing.
+Arrays of arrays is our first milestone in learning to work with nested data.

 We're going to pick out three specific types of processing here:

 * Displaying the nested structure
 * Transforming the nested structure into a new structure